CWBudde/cordova-plugin-smtp-client/doc/attachments.md

 ## Filename

 After the base64 prefix, you must specify the file name.
-From reading the code that parses the base 64 data (dataFromBase64):

 ```
 - (NSString*) getBasenameFromAttachmentPath:(NSString*)path